simonsobs/so_pysm_models/docs/models.rst

 **Thermal SZ Effect**

-Provided is a map of the Compton-y parameter and is based on Battaglia et al. (2012) pressure profiles, more details `here <https://github.com/simonsobs/websky_model>`_.
-Not yet implemented in PySM.
+Provided is a map of the Compton-y parameter and is based on Battaglia et al. (2012) pressure profiles, more details `here <https://mocks.cita.utoronto.ca/websky>`_.

 **Kinetic SZ Effect**

 Provided is a map of the temperature fluctuation due to line of sight peculiar velocities of electrons along the line of sight.
-Electrons are assumed to follow an NFW profile interior to halos and second order LPT outside, more details `here <https://github.com/simonsobs/websky_model>`_.
-Not yet implemented in PySM.
+Electrons are assumed to follow a Navarro Frenk and White (NFW) profile interior to halos and second order Lagrangian Perturbation Theory (LPT) outside, more details `here <https://mocks.cita.utoronto.ca/websky>`_.

 **Lensing Convergence**

-Provided is a map of the lensing convergence due to fluctuations in the matter distribution along the line of sight.
-Matter is assumed to follow an NFW profile interior to halos and second order LPT outside.
-This convergence map is used to lense a Gaussian realization of the unlensed primary CMB, which is then read into PySM as the primary lensed CMB.
+A lensing convergence map is generated from the simulated matter distribution along the line of sight, assumed to follow an NFW profile interior to halos and second order LPT outside.
+This convergence map is used to lense a Gaussian realization of the unlensed primary CMB, which is then read into PySM as the primary lensed CMB through the `PrecomputedAlms class <https://so-pysm-models.readthedocs.io/en/latest/api/so_pysm_models.PrecomputedAlms.html#so_pysm_models.PrecomputedAlms>`_.